s-victor/TinyPedal/docs/customization.md

 # Modules
-Modules here provide important data that updated in real-time for other widgets.
-Widgets may stop updating if corresponding modules were turned off.
-Module config dialog can be accessed by clicking `Config` button from `Module` tab in main window.
+Modules provide important data that updated in real-time for other widgets.
+Widgets may stop updating or receiving readings if corresponding modules were turned off.
+Each module can be configured by accessing `Config` button from `Module` tab in main window.

 ## Delta
+**This module provides deltabest & timing data.**

     module_delta
 Enable delta module.
-This module provides deltabest & timing data.

 ## Force
+**This module provides vehicle g force and downforce data.**

     module_force
 Enable force module.
-This module provides vehicle g force and downforce data.

     gravitational_acceleration
 Set gravitational acceleration value (on earth).